');

 About Milan, IL

-Milan is a small community in Illinois with a population of 5,037 residents.
-The median household income is $61,188 per year, which is near the national average.
-The median age in Milan is 36.5 years.
+Milan is a small town located in Illinois with a population of 5,037 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,188 per year, which is 19% below the national median of $75,149.
+The median age of 36.5 years is close to the US median age of 38.9 years.

 Cost of Living in Milan, IL